‘Great Scott! We’re sending you Back to the Future… The Musical!

 The musical will be directed by John Rando, with music and lyrics by Emmy Award-winning composer Alan Silvestri and Grammy Award-winning songwriter Glen Ballard, and a book by Robert Zemeckis and Bob Gale, adapted from their original screenplay.
 The show will feature original music hits alongside hits form the iconic film, including ‘The Power of Love’ and ‘Johnny B. Goode’.

 The show will star former ‘Bat Out Of Hell’ cast member Olly Dobson in the role of Marty McFly, made famous by Michael J. Fox.
-Further casting will be announced in due course.

 Set and costume design is by Tim Hatley, lighting is by Hugh Vanstone, sound design is by Gareth Owen, and video design is by Finn Ross, with choreography by Chris Bailey, illusions by Paul Kieve and musical supervision and vocal arrangements by Nick Finlow.
 Orchestrations will be by Ethan Popp, with dance arrangements by David Chase.